Seattle-style hot dog

+A Seattle-style hot dog, locally referred to as a Seattle Dog or a Bagel Dog, is a hot dog served in a bun slathered with cream cheese.
+In Seattle, the dogs are sold from food carts, especially outside stadiums on game day and as a late-night meal outside the city's music venues.

 History

-Although the origins are not clear, it has been adopted as a regional variation.
-It is believed that the concept began in the Pioneer Square neighborhood in the late 1980s or early 1990s.
-One possible inventor is Hadley Long who operated a bagel cart at night.
-He incorporated hot dogs on bialy sticks from the Bagel Deli on Capitol Hill with cream cheese.
+The Seattle-style hot dog was invented in 1989 in the Pioneer Square neighborhood by Hadley Long, a vegetarian food vendor from Ohio, who operated a bagel cart on the sidewalk between the Central Saloon and J&M Cafe and Cardroom.
+Long originally served only vegetarian bagels and toppings from his cart, but soon gave in to late-night demand for meat by adding hot dogs to his existing bagels and cream cheese.
+He sourced bialy-style buns from the Bagel Deli on Capitol Hill and spread both sides with cream cheese before adding a hot dog, naming his new recipe and cart Hadley's Bagel Dogs.

 Seattle Dogs increased in popularity at bars and music venues during the grunge movement of the 1990s.
+In 1999, The Stranger favorably reviewed the hot dog stand outside The Showbox, seemingly the first mention of cream cheese hot dogs by local media.

-They are now often sold at bars and their surrounding street vendors at night.
+Seattle-style hot dogs are now often sold at bars and their surrounding street vendors at night.
 They are also available at and near the city's sporting venues.
-A vendor told The Seattle Weekly that he believed large crowds visiting stands outside of T-Mobile Park during the Seattle Mariners 2001 116–46 season was "the big boom" for the recipe.
+A vendor told Seattle Weekly that he believed large crowds visiting stands outside of Safeco Field during the Seattle Mariners 2001 116–46 season was "the big boom" for the recipe.

+In Everett, a cart began selling Seattle-style dogs outside Comcast Arena in 2009.
+The Seattle Mariners began serving Seattle Dogs at the Hit it Here Café inside Safeco Field during the 2010 season.

+James Beard Award-winning Seattle chef Renee Erickson features an $18 hot dog on the menu of the Deep Dive bar at the Amazon Spheres.
+The gourmet take on the Seattle Dog is dressed with whipped cream cheese, pickled jalapeños, pickled red onions, and pink salmon roe caviar.

 Preparation

-The meat is typically grilled and the pretzel roll or bun is usually toasted.
-Polish sausage is common.
-Street vendors often cut the sausage down the middle to cook it quickly and all the way through.
+The meat is typically grilled and the hoagie roll or bun is usually toasted.

 The use of cream cheese defines the Seattle-style hot dog.
 Sellers sometimes use pistol-grip sauce dispensers to quickly add the thick cream cheese.
 The owner of Dante's Inferno Dogs says that he was the first to introduce their use.

 Grilled onions are one of the most popular additions.
 Other toppings include jalapeños and other peppers, sauerkraut or grilled cabbage, and scallions.
 Condiments such as mustard (American yellow or spicy brown), barbecue sauce, and Sriracha sauce are favorites, while ketchup is used less often.